 Unfortunately, there is no known cure for William’s syndrome yet.
 You can, however, limit some side effects and take precautions to protect yourself or a loved one who has the condition.11

-- Check calcium levels regularly and avoid taking any extra vitamin D or calcium to lower risk of blood vessel narrowing and heart disease.
+- Check calcium levels regularly and avoid taking any extra vitamin D or calcium to lower risk of blood

 - Get physiotherapy to ease stiffness of the joints.